Get a bright start on the day with breakfasts all ready to go! These 40+ Meal Prep Breakfast Ideas will set you and your people up for success.

 You’ve heard it before: breakfast is the most important meal of the day.
 Yet, who’s got time for cooking a fresh breakfast when you gotta get going to work, school, and all the other must-do’s of the day?

 With a little planning, you can meal prep breakfast so that there’s something delicious and affordable just waiting for you to hit the ground running.

 Meal Prep Breakfast is the act of making several breakfast meals in advance, often to be refrigerated—but can also be frozen for a future time.
-A meal prep breakfast is ready to eat cold or can be reheated in the microwave or toaster oven.
+A meal prep breakfast is ready to eat cold or can be reheated in the microwave, air fryer, or toaster oven.

 Make-ahead breakfasts are a boon to busy home cooks!
 The list is pretty extensive of what you can meal prep for breakfast.

 egg casserole – You can bake these in individual-sized baking dishes or in a 9×13-inch pan to slice into portions.
 These are great baked at the beginning of the week and reheated over the next few days.
 Egg bake is delicious wrapped with tortillas and toasted on a griddle.

 egg bites – Baked in mini muffin pans, egg bites are quick and easy to make and eat.
 They are a fun part of a healthy meal prep.

 hard cooked eggs – Hard cooked eggs cook up beautifully in the instant pot and are good all week for quick on-the-go meals.

 quiche – There are so many ways to spruce up a basic quiche.
 Eight servings from one pie work throughout the week with little prep time.